10 Step Guide to the California Divorce Process From Petition to Judgment

 What are the types of experts used in divorce cases?

-- Private child custody evaluator
+- Private child custody evaluator.

-- Forensic accountant
+- Forensic accountant.

 - Vocational evaluator / examiner.

-- Real estate appraiser
+- Real estate appraiser.

 What is a child custody evaluator?

 Child custody evaluators are typically forensic psychologists.
-They conduct an interview with the spouses, witnesses, review documents, conduct testing, sometimes interview children (depending on the age and issues in that case), etc.
+The expert interviews the spouses, witnesses, review documents, conduct testing, and sometimes talk to the children (depending on the age and issues in that case), etc.

 How is a child custody evaluator used in a divorce case?

 The spouses can also agree that such an evaluator is necessary and therefore stipulate to one.
-The court then turns the spouses' stipulation into a court order.
+The Court then turns the spouses' stipulation into a court order.